 Notice: Ramit’s prospect list is more than 17 times larger than his customer list.
 But the leads on his customer list still gave him 30 more sales and a whopping conversion rate of 6.23%!

 The lesson?
-It’s not about the quantity of your subscribers.
+It’s not about the number of your subscribers.
 It’s about the quality.

 So the question becomes: How do you take casual Twitter followers who opt-in for your list on a whim… and turn them into highly qualified, highly engaged, ultra warm leads?